LAKE GEORGE, junction Falls Dam & HYDROpower

 • White Pathway and Lake George offer a peaceful, easily

 accessible nature experience in the heart of River Falls.
+Voted by residents as the No. 1 place to walk, stroll or roll.

 • With its 14 step rolled concrete face, the award-winning